-The popular trend these days is to use a navigation device instead of carrying a map and compass or a GPS unit, by using a Smartphone app like Guthook or GaiaGPS.
+The popular trend these days is to use a navigation device instead of carrying a map and compass or a GPS unit, by using a Smartphone app like Far Out (formerly called Guthook) or GaiaGPS.
 In fact, I rarely saw anyone whip out a paper map when I was thru-hiking the AT and the PCT.
-Although, when I met my now boyfriend, Potatoes, on the PCT, I was pretty impressed he was carrying topographic maps of the trail and not using Guthook.
+Although, when I met my now boyfriend, Potatoes, on the PCT, I was pretty impressed he was carrying topographic maps of the trail and not using Far out.

-I used Guthook while on the PCT in 2019 and have nothing bad to say about it.
-When Potatoes and I finished the Sierra Nevada Section this past summer, I had Guthook on my phone and he put GaiaGPS on his.
+I used Guthook while on the PCT and have nothing bad to say about it.
+When Potatoes and I finished the Sierra Nevada Section this past summer, I had Far Out on my phone and he put GaiaGPS on his.
 I enjoyed using Gaia because it’s a topographic map, so we could see landmarks like lakes and learn the names of mountains around us.
-It let us appreciate what we were looking at more than Guthook, which is much more trail-specific.
+It let us appreciate what we were looking at more than Far Out, which is much more trail-specific.

 Using a physical, hand-held map or GaiaGPS lets me do things like read contour lines and use my brain a bit more in other ways.
 For example, if I saw a river coming up, I could be fairly sure that would be a reliable water source.
 However, in a low snow year, I was pretty certain a small creek would be dry.
 I learned I could figure things out without other hiker comments.

 Navigation apps are great tools, yet using a map combined with the skill of paying attention makes me feel more engaged while hiking.